xinwenfu/mitmproxy-get/README.md

 5. Build and flash the new firmware
 6. Observe the captured HTTPS packets
     ![image](https://user-images.githubusercontent.com/69218457/156868802-d30c23a1-228e-4bcb-acf5-cf2bb56e9474.png)
-7. After observing the captured packets, we can run mitmdump to change the HTTPS requests.
+7. After observing the captured packets, stop mitmproxy and now we run mitmdump to change the HTTPS requests.
 Note: *http-query.py* will need to be changed to reflect the HTTPS url of the server.
     ```
     mitmdump --certs *=/home/iot/Documents/mitmCA.pem --ssl-insecure -s ./http-query.py
     ```
     ![VirtualBox_UbuntuIoT_09_04_2022_21_14_18](imgs/HTTPS-MITM.png)

 ## 6. Decrypt TLS traffic
+Make sure either mitmproxy or mitmdump is stopped.
+Other settings are the same as Step 5.

 - Start wireshark in a terminal
 ```
 sudo wireshark
 ```
-- Select a network adaptor to start capture
+- Select a network adaptor and start capture

 <img src="https://github.com/xinwenfu/mitmproxy-get/assets/69218457/93d44843-eddf-4a1f-b950-d921cf30ae61" width=720>

-- Start mitmproxy saving SSL/TLS master secrets into sslkeylogfile.txt
+- Start mitmproxy saving SSL/TLS master secrets into sslkeylogfile.txt as follows.
 ```
 SLKEYLOGFILE="$PWD/sslkeylogfile.txt" mitmproxy --certs *=/home/iot/esp/IoT-Examples/mitmproxy-get/mitmproxy/mitmCA.pem --ssl-insecure
 ```